yamnihcg/cuDFvPandas/README.md

 ## Start RAPIDS Docker Container

-Go to https://rapids.ai/start.html and scroll down to the RAPIDS release selector <br />
+1. Go to https://rapids.ai/start.html and scroll down to the RAPIDS release selector <br />
 **Method:** select Docker + Examples <br />
 **Release:** select Stable Release <br />
 **Packages:** select All Packages or cuDF <br />
 **Linux:** Run lsb_release -a to find out your computer or VM’s Ubuntu version. <br />
 **Python / CUDA:** Select the versions on your computer or VM <br />

+2. Copy the command generated from the RAPIDS release selector into the terminal in order to build your Docker container (refer to image below)

+3. Once in the docker container, navigate to the outermost directory (using cd ..) and then run bash /rapids/utils/start_jupyter.sh (refer to image below)

+4. Visit localhost:8888 or (ip address of your VM):8888 in your browser.
+An instance of JupyterLab should show up.

+5. Click Terminal (under other).
+In the Terminal window, install the gcsfs python package using pip install gcsfs.
+If other packages used in the tool are missing as its run, use pip install (packagename) to install those packages (this is highly unlikely though).